awsdocs/aws-codedeploy-user-guide/doc_source/primary-components.md

   You can manage the way in which traffic is shifted to the updated task set during a deployment by choosing a canary, linear, or all\-at\-once configuration\.

+**Note**
+Amazon ECS blue/green deployments are supported through both CodeDeploy and AWS CloudFormation\.
+Details for these deployments are described in subsequent sections\.

 **Deployment configuration**: A set of deployment rules and deployment success and failure conditions used by CodeDeploy during a deployment\.
 If your deployment uses the EC2/On\-Premises compute platform, you can specify the minimum number of healthy instances for the deployment\.
 If your deployment uses the AWS Lambda compute platform or the Amazon ECS compute platform, you can specify how traffic is routed to your updated Lambda function versions\.

 For more information about specifying the minimum number of healthy hosts for a deployment that uses the EC2/On\-Premises compute platform, see [Minimum Healthy Instances and Deployments](instances-health.md#minimum-healthy-hosts)\.